 14. Revamp your fitness journey

 Whether you’re new to fitness or well into your wellness journey, you’ll probably agree that living healthy can be costly at times.
-Consider setting aside your tax refund to cover gym costs or a membership to a fitness studio for a few months or possibly even invest in a piece of exercise equipment for your house.
+Consider setting aside your tax refund to cover gym costs or a membership to a fitness studio for a few months or possibly even splurge on a piece of exercise equipment for your house.

 Put your refund toward what matters